1ucasvb/pokey2midi/README.md

 Note: the compilation of ASAP requires Cito (http://cito.sourceforge.net)

-The original version of `asapscan` only outputs timestamps with 2 decimal points of precision, which is insufficient for our purpose.
+The original version of `asapscan` only outputs timestamps with 2 decimal digits of precision, which is insufficient for our purpose.

 The relevant lines are found in `asapscan.c`: